Trans-Neptunian objects found in the first four years of the Dark Energy Survey: The transient catalog

 \subsection{Detection efficiency}

 To characterize the detection efficiency for point sources in a given exposure, we search the coadd catalogs for unresolved sources overlapping the exposure's footprint.
+Here, unresolved sources are defined as those with $|\mathtt{SPREAD\_MODEL\_I}| < 0.003$ \citep[see section 8.1 of][]{Drlica-Wagner2018}.
 We then note each coadd source's magnitude in the band of the exposure, and record whether the source was detected in the SE processing of that exposure.
 This yields a list ${m_{{\rm det},i}}$ of the ``true'' (coadd) magnitudes of SE-detected point sources and another list ${m_{{\rm non},j}}$ of non-detected point sources in the exposure.
 If we posit a probability of detection $p(m)$ for this exposure, then the total probability of the observed outcome is

 We posit that the completeness function for the exposure takes the form of a logit function